 We took three bottles of her paint and placed them on the board to get an idea of how much space we would need.
-We made sure to plan for spaces between the bottles, as well (I used my pinkie finger to mark those spaces).
+We also made sure to plan for spaces between the bottles (I used my pinkie finger to mark those spaces).

 We cut the board so that it was a little longer than what we needed.
 Then we cut a second board for the back.
 We knew that we'd be cutting them smaller just to be more accurate after we finished drilling our holes.

 2. Drill the Holes

 We used a drill press to drill the holes with a 1 3/8 inch spade bit.

-We used a square, pencil and a bottle to start our spacing.
-We decided where the first bottle position would be and used a pencil to space between and moved the bottle over across the first row, using a Sharpie to dot where the center of the bottle would be.
+We used a square, a pencil and a bottle to start our spacing.
+We decided where the first bottle position would be, used a pencil to space between and moved the bottle over across the first row, using a Sharpie to dot where the center of the bottle would be.

 We actually used two bottles and a pencil to move across the board to mark.
 Bottle down, pencil in between, second bottle, dot.
-Move pencil, move bottle, dot.
-Move pencil, move bottle, dot.
+Move pencil, move the bottle, dot.
+Move pencil, move the bottle, dot.

-We did this with the square and Sharpie across the board and took the board over to the drill press and drilled each hole on the sharpie mark.
+We did this with the square and Sharpie across the board, took the board over to the drill press, and drilled each hole on the sharpie mark.

 Then, after the row of holes was drilled, we marked the second row the same way and drilled those holes.

-After three rows, the spacing was just a little crooked, so we took a 2 x 4 and reached across the board and spaced to the first row.
+After three rows, the spacing was just a little crooked, so we took a 2 x 4, reached across the board and spaced to the first row.
 It just added charm to the setup.
-We didn't want to keep going in the initial manner and end up with our holes going up to the corner in a crooked way.
-A little variation is okay, but major variation is a no no.
+We didn't want to keep going in an initial manner and end up with our holes going up to the corner in a crooked way.
+A little variation is okay, but a major variation is a no-no.

 3. Finish the Edge and Cut the Frame

-After we drilled the holes we needed to even out the front, so we took duct tape and marked where the side was even and shortened the length of the body.
+After we drilled the holes, we needed to even out the front, so we took duct tape, marked where the side was even and shortened the length of the body.